Who We Are

-The Peninsula Humane Society & SPCA had been in dire need of a new home for our programs, which save and change lives daily.
-With a final push from supporters, that home opened in September 2011 and has transformed our adoption program and visitor experience.
-Warm.
-Inspiring.
-Bright.
-Creative.
-Fun.
-These are words visitors are using to describe our new Tom and Annette Lantos Center for Compassion at 1450 Rollins Rd. in Burlingame.
-And, the animals are already benefitting.
-We have had multiple days placing 20+ shelter animals into new, permanent homes (the average # of adoptions per day from our Coyote Pt. facility was 10-11).
-And, adoptions are just part of what makes our new Center special.
-One of the commonly asked questions is “What is happening with your old facility at Coyote Point?”
-It’s still a vital part of our organization.
+The Peninsula Humane Society & SPCA had been in dire need of a new home for our vital work.
+With a final push from supporters, that home opened in September 2011 and has transformed our adoption experience.
+Adopters, visitors, animal lovers and peers use words like warm, inspiring, creative and fun to describe our privately-funded Tom and Annette Lantos Center for Compassion at 1450 Rollins Rd. in Burlingame.
+Adoptions are just part of what makes our Center special.
+We offer peeks into behind-the-scenes work for kittens, dogs and wildlife, and a one-of-a-kind hands-on learning space for kids.
+To learn how our Center for Compassion became a LEED-certified green building, click here.
+Our old facility at Coyote Point is still a vital part of our organization and essentially serves as our intake shelter.
 Click here for a quick overview of programs, services and functions for our two sites.
-To learn about how our Lantos Center became a LEED-certified green building, click here.

 View a virtual tour of the Center for Compassion created by Google Maps

 (left) Reception area and dog dorms. (right) Furchandise pet and gift store.